ArnaudKif/P9-Le-Baluchon/README.md

 Adding a bonus is mandatory.
 Here are the ones I have developed:
 - Choice of the city for the weather
 - Choice of the translation language
-- choice of the conversion currency
+- Choice of the conversion currency

 -- WARNING --
 for the project to work, you must add your own API access keys in the following constants: